-Amazon Web Services (AWS) help customers in building a highly agile, secure and scalable backend for their applications.
-It removes the necessity for customers to develop and manage backend resources for every important mobile application feature.
+AWS Amplify helps you in building a highly agile, secure, and scalable back-end for applications.
+It removes the necessity for developers to develop and manage back-end resources for every important mobile application feature.
 Thus, it reduces costs and boosts productivity.

-- AWS platform is expressed in a manner that even a person who is new to this can use it hassle-free.
-Thanks to AWS Management Console, which makes it possible to use for both new as well as the existing applicants.
+- AWS Amplify is expressed in a manner that even a person who is new to mobile apps can use it hassle-free.
+Thanks to the AWS Management Console, which makes it possible to use for both new as well as existing users.

 - The major benefits of using AWS is that it doesn’t include any capacity limitation.
-It provides capacity at a highly reduced cost and thus helps organizations launching different projects smoothly.
+It provides capacity at a highly reduced cost and thus helps organizations launching projects cost-effectively.

-- AWS caters to organizations by letting them hire a server, even within a minute.
+- AWS caters to organizations by letting them hire a server.
 One can make a selection of their requirements and then can proceed, even without consulting anyone.

-- AWS is committed to provide a fully secure environment.
+- AWS is committed to providing a secure environment.
 It lets you pay only for the services that you use.
-It’s end-to-end approach plays a crucial role in securing and hardening the infrastructure.
+Its end-to-end approach plays a crucial role in securing and hardening the infrastructure.

-- AWS includes a default set of limitations on certain resources consisted of volumes, images and snapshots.
+- AWS Amplify includes a default set of limitations on certain resources consisted of volumes, images, and snapshots.
 It offers limited details for resources, which are managed completely by Amazon VPC Console and Amazon EC2.

-- Security is something that matters a lot for app backend.
+- Security is something that matters a lot for the app back-end.
 However, AWS limits certain features that are not meant to be changed at all.

-- Another drawback with AWS is that it charges for an immediate support and then, you can easily make selection for any best package among business, developer and enterprise.
+- Another drawback with AWS is that it charges for immediate support and then, you can easily make a selection for any package among business, developer, and enterprise.

-Be it GAE, Parse, AWS or Firebase, all of these technologies have an equal demand for Android app backend development despite having advantages and disadvantages.
+Be it GAE, Parse, AWS Amplify, or Firebase, all of these technologies have equally demanded mobile app back-end services despite having advantages and disadvantages.
+You can always opt for custom back-end development services from a reputed mobile agency to build your app back-end as per your specific business needs.
 So, choose the right option matching your project requirements.